TeresaCampo/TeresaCampo/README.md

 # Hi there 👋 I'm Teresa

-I'm a software engineer focused on Artificial Intelligence.
-I love building things hands-on.
+I'm a software engineer focused on Artificial Intelligence and I am currently attending the second year of my Master’s degree in AI Engineering at UNIMORE.

 ## 🎓 About Me
 - 📍 Based in Modena, Italy